aws-solutions-library-samples/guidance-for-advanced-multi-modal-chatbot-including-speech-to-speech-on-aws/README-WebSocket-Authentication.md

 ### Frontend Changes

-The frontend implementation in `S2SManager.js` has been updated to include authentication tokens in the WebSocket connection:
+The frontend implementation in the Speech-to-Speech module includes authentication tokens in the WebSocket connection:

 ```javascript
 async connectWebSocket() {